Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Compendium/Cypher/Descriptors/Stealthy.md

 # Stealthy

 You’re sneaky, slippery, and fast.
 These talents help you hide, move quietly, and pull off tricks that require sleight of hand.
 Most likely, you’re wiry and small.
-However, you’re not much of a sprinter—you’re more dexterous than fleet of foot.
+However, you’re not much of a sprinter—you’re more dexterous than [[Compendium/Cypher/Abilities/F/Fleet-of-Foot|fleet of foot]].

 **You gain the following characteristics**: